-Agricultural lots shall be sufficiently large to provide the flexibility to accommodate a range of viable agricultural uses over the long term, limit land fragmentation, and minimize potential negative impacts on agriculture.
-As such, the minimum size of agricultural lots shall be 30 hectares (74.1 acres).
+Agricultural lots shall be sufficiently large to facilitate parcel sizes and configurations that provide for flexible and efficient agricultural uses over the long term.
+The minimum size of agricultural lots shall be 30 hectares (74.1 acres).

 Development on existing undersized agricultural lots, including the establishment of a new residential use, is subject to the requirements of 3.1.4.2.3.